mudathirlawal/testing-monitoring-and-logging-on-azure/README.md

 ## Terraform in Azure

-1. Configure the storage account and state backend as described in [this tutorial.](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage) Replace the values below in terraform/environments/test/main.tf with the output from the Azure CLI:
+1. Configure the storage account and state backend, as described in [this tutorial.](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage) Replace the values below in terraform/environments/test/main.tf with the output from the Azure CLI:

     ```
     storage_account_name